ISKCON: Legal battles and persecution in various countries

-In Bangladesh, ISKCON faced intensified persecution amid a massive surge in anti-Hindu violence following the ouster of Prime Minister Sheikh Hasina in August 2024.
-According to data documented by human rights groups, more than 3,600 attacks on Hindu religious sites occurred between 2013 and September 2024.
-Islamist extremists demanded a nationwide ban on ISKCON in November 2024 and threatened to kill Hindus if the demand was not met, while authorities arrested senior leader Chinmay Krishna Das on sedition charges and froze the bank accounts of 17 ISKCON figures.
-A petition filed in the High Court to ban ISKCON's activities was dismissed on November 28, 2024, but attacks on temples and devotees continued.
-ISKCON's role in unifying Hindu resistance against forced conversions and land grabbing was noted.
+In Bangladesh, ISKCON faced intensified persecution during the anti-Hindu violence of 2024.
+In November 2024, authorities arrested ex-ISKCON leader Chinmoy Krishna Das on sedition charges and froze the bank accounts of 17 ISKCON figures, while Islamic extremists demanded a nationwide ban on ISKCON and threatened to kill Hindus if the demand was not met.
+ISKCON members were allegedly linked to two violences in Hazari Lane and Kotwali in Chittagong in the same month.
+A petition filed in the High Court to ban ISKCON's activities was dismissed on 28 November 2024, but attacks on temples and devotees continued.
+ISKCON chief in the country claimed that call to ban his organization was due to its "role in unifying Hindu resistance against forced conversions and land grabbing".

 Singapore has banned ISKCON's activities since the 1970s.
 It has been designated as an "unregistered and undesirable society" under the Societies Act.
 As part of broader controls on religious groups considered to be proselytizing, their public worship, preaching, and membership activities are prohibited.